prayge/radiopaedia-stack-scraper/README.md

 ## Todo

+- [ ] Download caro of static images and caro of scorll and statics
 - [ ] Stack to DICOM
 - [ ] JSON/CSV with patient data
 - [ ] JSON/CSV with Citation, DIO, Data.